p-doyle/Python-KasaSmartPowerStrip/README.md

 2. Look for and connect to a WiFi network which should start with TP-LINK_Power Strip.<br/>
     The default IP of the power strip is 192.168.0.1.
 It will only accept commands from IP 192.168.0.100, which<br/>
     it should assign to the first device to connect to its WiFi.
-3. OPTIONAL: If you want to ensure that the power strip never connects to the cloud there are 2 options. <br/>
+3. OPTIONAL: If you want to ensure that the power strip never connects to the cloud there are a few options. <br/>
     The first is to clear the cloud server URL that is set on the power strip but I can't guarantee that this works. </br>
+    UPDATE: It seems setting the server_url blank does not work and the device will still attempt to connect to n-devs.tplinkcloud.com </br>
-    The second is to get the  mac address of the power strip so that you can block outgoing traffic on your <br/>
-    router before allowing it to connect to your network.
+    The second is to get the  mac address of the power strip so that you can block outgoing traffic on your router before allowing it to connect to your network or to use VLANs to prevent it from connecting to the internet </br>
+    If it has no internet access however it will be constantly making NTP requests, which may be required for the historical </br>
+    usage data to work correctly, though I can't say for sure.

 ```
 power_strip = SmartPowerStrip('192.168.0.1')